TommasoMoro03/IR-group-project/README.md

 #### Notes

+- The implementation included also a part for data consistency: instead of calculating chunks and indexes every time, if they are present in the disk then they are simply loaded.
-- The design is modular: conceptually, you can also independently test vector retrieval, keyword retrieval, or the combined hybrid strategy.
+- The design is modular: you can independently test vector retrieval, keyword retrieval, or the combined hybrid strategy.

 ## Installation and Usage